 Well, the upper part of the seat interferes and the canopy doesn’t fit well.
 Why?
 I usually prefer not to have the canopy open, but I think it’s less risky to make it open than to shave the seat.
 Did I put the seat wrong?
 I don’t think so, but I’m in trouble.

 It also doesn’t fit well to glue the delta wing to the fuselage.
 They were forced together.
 I can fill the gap later.
 I was worried that the landing gear hanger in the lower part of the cockpit would fit with the fuselage, so I temporarily assembled it and it looked fine.
-Hobby Boss’s kit is basically suspicious of my past experience.
+Hobby Boss’s kit is basically suspicious of my experience.

 This fighter is painted camouflage.
 I used the Israeli Air Force’s camouflage colors, Mr. Color 43 Wood Brown, 44 Tan, and 312 Green FS34227.
 The color seems to blend into the desert in the Middle East.